paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

 The date of enactment of this subsection, referred to in subsec. (i)(2)(B), is the date of enactment of Pub.
 L. 117–40, which was approved Sept.
 24, 2021.

 #### Amendments
+2024—Subsec. (a)(39).
+Pub.
+L. 118–172 struck out par.
+(39) which read as follows: “the list of plans and reports, as provided for under section 1125, that agencies identified for elimination or consolidation because the plans and reports are determined outdated or duplicative of other required plans and reports.”

 2022—Subsec. (a)(25).
 Pub.
 L. 117–286 substituted “[section 401 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section401&num=0&edition=prelim).” for “section 11(2) of the Inspector General Act of 1978.”

 2021—Subsec. (i).
 Pub.
 L. 117–40 added subsec. (i).